 Research has demonstrated that physiotherapy provided pre-operatively is effective in increasing strength and balance which may limit the number of episodes of ‘giving way’ and decrease the incidence of re-injury in the ACL deficient knee.
 However, surgery has a lot of associated risks and is considered an invasive type of treatment.
 Recent studies have shown that patients who underwent rehabilitation of the knee with a stable knee did not need surgery and had good outcomes with conservative care.

 So if an ACL injury is confirmed, consider whether this is actually symptomatic (giving way) before rushing into surgery.
 ACL reconstructions aim to stabilize an unstable knee, but if it’s not unstable in the first place, conservative rehabilitation is best.

 Return to play

-After appropriate rehabilitation, a gradual return to sport is initiated at the six to nine-month mark if the individual’s knee does not present with pain or effusion, during or after functional sport-specific training drills.
+After appropriate rehabilitation, a gradual return to sport is initiated at the six to nine-month mark.
+Only if the individual’s knee does not present with pain or effusion, during or after functional sport-specific training drills.
 The individual must also be able to demonstrate the appropriate strength and endurance needed for their specific sport.